MatijaSi/Welmish-Woundikins/README.md

 It should work on Linux (and other *nixes), however if it doesn't, make sure you have ncurses installed.
 If you have Windows, good luck (maybe try cygwin?).
 It was only tested on linux.

 ### Controls:
-Nethack keys to move and attack, for up-left move/attack you can use either y or z. '?' for help, 'q' to quit, '.' to wait one turn.
+Nethack keys to move and attack, for up-left move/attack you can use either y or z.
+'?' for help, 'Q' to quit, '.' to wait one turn.
+'i' - inventory, 'e' - equipment
+',' - pick up, 'd' - drop, 'w' - wear/wield, 'q' - quaff, 'r' - read, 't' - take off

 ### Goals:
 A story heavy and atmospheric roguelike.
 To add to replayability the story will be procedurally generated.
 Atmosphere will be mostly present through short descriptions of creatures, items, map features...